vigneshkb7/vignesh-i-p-roadmap/javascript/docs/basics.md

 var will behave as global scope inside the _block_ statements

+var will behave as local scope inside the _function_ statement

 block statements like if and switch for while

 if{

+}

+## context

+context always refers to `this` in some particular part of the code

+## Execution context

+single javascript is single threaded it queues all the tasks required in the Execution context

+there are 2 phases in exectution context

+1. creation phase
+2. code execution

+## creation phase

+creation of the variables (activation) object creation of the scope chain setting of the value of context(this)

+variable object ==> contains all the variable and functions scope chain ==> is used to resolve the variables context ==> {
+'scoepChain':{},
+'variableObject':{},
+'this':valueOfThis
 }

 ## Lexical scope